Hodgson's frogmouth: Camouflage

 To protect themselves during the daytime, Hodgson's frogmouth uses a camouflage technique.
 This bird benefits from the resemblance of its plumage to bark, and is easily confused with a part of the tree by predators.
 In case of a predator hanging too close, it developed a technique that could be called the "broken branch": the small bird freezes sitting on its nest and its partner and points its bill upward making one with the tree.
 Males incubate in daytime that's why they have duller colors than females which are more active in nocturnal territory defense.

 Reproduction

 The breeding season occurs between April and June in the Indian region.
 Hodgson's frogmouths are observable also in Annam during the period before reproduction in late February or early March.
 Contrarily to the other genus of Podargidae, who build bulky nest with twigs, the Batrachostomus species build smaller cup-shaped soft padded nests lined with their own down on horizontal branches or tree forks.
-The incubation of 2 to 4 small white eggs (30 x 20 to 51 x 30 mm) last for a period of approximately 30 days.
+The incubation of 2 to 4 small white eggs (30 × 20 to 51 × 30 mm) last for a period of approximately 30 days.
 The male does the nestling but both sexes feed the young on regurgitated food.
 Young stay in the nest until able to fly.